Josiah Oldfield: Views

 In 1891, Oldfield attempted to convert Gandhi to Anglicanism, urging him to read the Bible.
-By the 20th century he had changed his own views.
+By the 20th century, he had changed his own views.
 In 1904, he commented that "as a medical man, seeing much of pain and suffering and dying, my experience does not lead me to think that it is the profession of the Christian creed which is by any means the sole method of securing happiness of soul in this world, or which removes the fear of passing on to the next."

 Oldfield concluded that a "wider conception of God" was needed.
 He is listed in A Biographical Dictionary of Modern Rationalists as a theist with mystic ideas about the soul.
 He was a proponent of evolution conceived as based on cooperation rather than competition.

 Oldfield argued that meat was a main cause of disease.
-He was not a teetotaller as he promoted home-brewed ale.
-He argued that the vitamins in the barley of home-brewed ale are responsible for the stamina of the English people.
+He was not a teetotaller, and promoted home-brewed ale.
+He argued that the vitamins in the barley of home-brewed ale were responsible for the stamina of the English people.
 In 1945, Oldfield commented that there "is no reason at all from the medical point of view" why a man should not get drunk once a month.